Lunch with His Holiness – it’s a date!

 “That’s an even bigger wow than going to lunch with the Pope – and all of our pilgrims will have that opportunity!”

-Going to Madrid later this month will be the first full WYD pilgrim experience for Claire, who was at the final Mass with 450,000 people in Sydney in 2008.
+Going to Madrid next month will be the first full WYD pilgrim experience for Claire, who was at the final Mass with 450,000 people in Sydney in 2008.

 “It was an incredible experience to be with so many people and to feel the Spirit move throughout the Mass,” Claire said.